 Dr. Sreeram Chaulia is Professor and Dean at the Jindal School of International Affairs of O.P.
 Jindal Global University.
 He holds a Doctorate (Ph.D.) and a Master of Arts (M.A.) in Political Science and International Relations from the Maxwell School of Citizenship and Public Affairs, Syracuse University, USA.
 He holds a Master of Science (MSc.) degree in History of International Relations at the London School of Economics and Political Science, UK.
 He was a Radhakrishnan British Chevening Scholar at the University of Oxford, UK, where he obtained a Bachelor of Arts (B.A.) in Modern History.
 He also has a Bachelor of Arts Honours (B.A.
 Hons.) from St. Stephen’s College, University of Delhi, India.

 Professor Chaulia’s areas of specialisation include diplomacy, foreign policy, comparative politics, international political economy, international organisations, armed conflict, humanitarian practices, and contemporary world history.
-He has over eight hundred and thirty publications to his credit.
+He has over eight hundred and forty publications to his credit.
 His writings have appeared in journals in the USA, UK, Australia, Canada and India, some of which are Seton Hall Journal of Diplomacy and International Relations; Journal of Refugee Studies, Journal of Humanitarian Assistance, International Politics, World Affairs, International Journal of Peace Studies, South Asia: Journal of South Asian Studies, Economic and Political Weekly, Contemporary South Asia Journal and India Quarterly.
 Prof. Chaulia is Contributing Editor to the book PEOPLE WHO INFLUENCED THE WORLD OVER THE PAST 100 YEARS (2005), published by Murray Books, Adelaide.
 He is the author of the book INTERNATIONAL ORGANIZATIONS AND CIVILIAN PROTECTION: POWER, IDEAS AND HUMANITARIAN AID IN CONFLICT ZONES (2011), published by I.B.
 Tauris, London, and a contributor of two chapters to the book HANDBOOK OF INDIA’S INTERNATIONAL RELATIONS (2011), published by Routledge, London.
 His book, POLITICS OF THE GLOBAL ECONOMIC CRISIS: REGULATION, RESPONSIBILITY AND RADICALISM was published in 2013 by Routledge, New York, London & New Delhi.
 His latest book, MODI DOCTRINE: THE FOREIGN POLICY OF INDIA'S PRIME MINISTER was published in 2016 by Bloomsbury, New York, Sydney, London & New Delhi.

 Professor Chaulia publishes a fortnightly 'Foreign Pulse' column in 'The Asian Age'/'Deccan Chronicle' and also writes columns in 'The Economic Times' and 'The Times of India'.
 He was a long time op-ed columnist on international current affairs for the Washington D.C.-based 'The Globalist', Hong Kong-based 'Asia Times' and the New Delhi-based 'Financial Express'.
 His op-eds have also appeared in leading newspapers, including 'The Wall Street Journal', 'Japan Times', 'South China Morning Post', 'The Straits Times', 'Hindustan Times', 'The Hindu', 'The Statesman' and 'New Indian Express'.